Instant Game Night Reviews: PARKS

 Playing Time 40-70 Minutes

-PARKS is a worker movement, resource management game in which players will be competing hikers trying to visit the most US National Parks and take the most beautiful photographs of their adventures.
+PARKS is a worker movement, resource management board game in which players will be competing hikers trying to visit the most US National Parks and take the most beautiful photographs of their adventures.
 Along the way, they will need to collect various resources, purchase gear, fill their canteens, and of course, choose which parks they wish to visit.

 Below you will find a brief summary of the game play along with our thoughts on whether or not PARKS is a good game to bring to your next game night get-together.